jhower786/imathas_web_guide/index.md

     </li>
     <li class="accordion-navigation"><a class="accordion-link" href="#panel-4-1" aria-expanded="false">How can I make the questions and answers reviewable to students after class?</a>
         <div class="content" id="panel-4-1">
           There are settings to do this per assessment.
-As long as the assessment is available and the answers are open to review in the gradebook it will work, as shown here:
+As long as the assessment is available and the answers are open to review in the gradebook it will work, as shown here, under the "Settings" selection for the specific assessment:
           <img max-width="50%" src="./img/FAQ Instructor review answers pic.png" alt="sample picture" style="margin-left: auto; margin-right: auto; display: block">
-          Students can then click on _______ to see the questions, answers, and moreover their specific responses to those questions.
+          Instruct students to click on _______ to see the questions, answers, and moreover their actual responses to the questions that compose the assessment.
         </div>
     </li>
     <li class="accordion-navigation"><a class="accordion-link" href="#panel-5-1" aria-expanded="false">Running a live poll session during class</a>